froq/docs/app/system/docs/app.md

 ```

 ### Registering & using services
-While services can be registered via `app/confing/services.php` file, that also can be done `App::service()` method.
+While services can be registered via `app/confing/services.php` file, that also can be done `$app->service()` method.
 But the thing is, if you don't use a main controller (e.g. `AppController` extended by all other related controllers), it's useless and you'd better use the services file only.
 Otherwise, we're going with `AppController` example here, but also going to see getting / using registered services.

 ```php
 // AppController